Brown Measures of Free Circular and Multiplicative Brownian Motions with Self-Adjoint and Unitary Initial Conditions: Preliminaries

 where $d^2\lambda$ denotes the Lebesgue measure on $\R^2$.
 See \cite[Chapter 11]{MingoSpeicherBook} for more details and \cite{HaagerupSchultz2007} for discussions on unbounded operators.

-In this paper, we deal with Brown measures of a sum or a product of two freely independent random variables.
-The paper \cite{BSS2018} studied the Brown measure of polynomials of several free random variables using operator-valued free probability.
+In this paper, we compute the Brown measures of a sum or a product of two freely independent random variables.
+The paper \cite{BSS2018} studied the Brown measure of polynomials of several free random variables using operator-valued free probability and linearization \cite{Anderson2013}; it does not appear to be easy to apply their framework to get analytic results in our case.